Sparse covariate-driven factorization of high-dimensional brain connectivity with application to site effect correction: Data analysis

 We excluded 38 subjects with incomplete brain coverage and the CMU site due to its limited sample size (5 subjects).
 The final sample comprises 845 subjects across 16 sites.
-We then computed Fisher-transformed Pearson correlation matrices from the fMRI time-series data.
+We then computed Fisher-transformed Pearson correlation matrices from the fMRI time-series data so that the variance depends only on the number of time points.
 Since our goal is to understand the individual differences in connectivity, we removed the sample mean across subjects for each edge as a preprocessing step.
 The diagonal entries were set to 0 and were not used in estimating $\phi_i^2$.